sp-hash/TeamBlackMiner/OPTIONS.md

 			    TBMiner --worker_name worker1

--P --server_passwd          Set your pool server password.
+-P --server-passwd          Set your pool server password.
                             Usely not needed for mining.
 			    May be mandatory for pools where you register and have an username.